LLNL/RAJAProxies/README.md

 # RAJA Proxy Applications

-This project contains a collections of proxy applications written using the [RAJA Rerformance Portability Layer](https://github.com/LLNL/RAJA).
+This project contains a collection of proxy applications written using the [RAJA Rerformance Portability Layer](https://github.com/LLNL/RAJA).
 These applications are examples of how RAJA is used in real codes and provideng a convenient vehicle for testing features and analyzing performance.